ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/helloworld.html.md

 We are now going to create a new Component named `InputBox`, and call it from our `helloworld` Component.
 This `InputBox` Component will read/update some state of `MyStore`.

-We copy the code inside of the `show_input` method a create a new component with it:
+We copy the code from the `show_input` method a create a new component with it:

 ```ruby
 #/app/hyperloop/components/input_box.rb